tokens-studio/helm/charts/goalert/readme.md

 - Kubernetes 1.12+
 - Helm 3.0+

+## Provenance

+All Helm releases are signed with out PGP key

 ## Notes

 As per the current documentation, you will need to manually create the initial admin users post-install.